 Note: CPU is consumed in two different modes:

-- If you see % Privileged Time under the processor node is greater than 25 -30 %, it basically indicates that the processor is spending more time on executing kernel mode operations.
-There’s possibility that a faulty system drivers or any antivirus software that is running currently is causing this.
+% Privileged Timeunder the processor node is greater than 25 -30 %, which indicates that the processor is spending more time executing kernel mode operations.
+There’s the possibility that a faulty system driver or any antivirus software that is running currently is causing this.
 You should get in touch with the server admin/ windows server support folks at this point to investigate this.

-- Finally roll up your sleeves if you see high % User Time under Process (sqlservr) node.
+% User Timeunder Process (sqlservr) node.
 It measures the percentage of elapsed time that the process threads spent executing code in user mode.
-You have to perform a number of checks as mentioned below to isolate the problem.
+You have to perform some checks as mentioned below to isolate the problem.

-a) Identify the top CPU consuming processes using the below query.
-If you are experiencing severe performance issue which is paralyzing the system, you should contact the person/ team running the query ASAP and terminate it after taking their consent.
+a) Identify the top CPU-consuming processes using the below query.
+If you are experiencing a severe performance issue that is paralyzing the system, you should contact the person/ team running the query ASAP and terminate it after taking their consent.

 SELECT s.session_id, r.status, r.blocking_session_id, r.wait_type, wait_resource, r.wait_time / (1000 * 60) 'wait_time(Min)', r.cpu_time, r.logical_reads, r.reads, r.writes, r.total_elapsed_time / (1000 * 60) 'total_elapsed_time(Min)', Substring(st.TEXT,(r.statement_start_offset / 2) + 1, ((CASE r.statement_end_offset WHEN -1 THEN Datalength(st.TEXT) ELSE r.statement_end_offset END - r.statement_start_offset) / 2) + 1) AS statement_text, Coalesce(Quotename(Db_name(st.dbid)) + N'.' + Quotename(Object_schema_name(st.objectid, st.dbid)) + N'.' + Quotename(Object_name(st.objectid, st.dbid)), '') AS command_text, r.command, qp.query_plan, s.login_name, s.host_name, s.program_name, s.last_request_end_time, s.login_time, r.open_transaction_count FROM sys.dm_exec_sessions AS s JOIN sys.dm_exec_requests AS r ON r.session_id = s.session_id CROSS APPLY sys.Dm_exec_sql_text(r.sql_handle) AS st CROSS APPLY sys.dm_exec_query_plan(r.plan_handle) AS qp WHERE r.session_id != @@SPID ORDER BY r.cpu_time desc

-Now that the CPU intensive queries are terminated and CPU is stable now, you need to take a deep dive into the query plan (look at the query_plan column from output of the above query) of the problematic query and make necessary changes to fine tune the queries in order to restrict the queries from creating a mess again.
+Now that the CPU-intensive queries are terminated and the CPU is stable now, you need to take a deep dive into the query plan (look at the query_plan column from the output of the above query) of the problematic query and make necessary changes to fine-tune the queries to restrict the queries from creating a mess again.

 select * from sys.sysprocesses where cmd like 'LAZY WRITER' or cmd like '%Ghost%'